mgtera200/Embedded-Linux-NTI/Linux [ Embedded ]/[ Task.5 ] Customized_Kernel/README.md

 bootcmd= load mmc 0:1 0x60050000 ~/My_Scripts/u-boot_script.bin; source 0x60050000
 ```

-_THE KERNEL WILL PANIC BECAUSE THERE IS NO ROOTFILE SYSTEM !!!_
+_Note: THE KERNEL WILL PANIC BECAUSE THERE IS NO ROOTFILE SYSTEM !!!_